 6. Jenny Gill

 Jenny Gill may have learned the ropes from her country superstar father, Vince Gill, but the singer is forging a path all her own.
-Earlier this year, Gill released her EP The House Sessions, a mix of country-blues songs that showcase her soulful voice.
+Gill released her debut EP, The House Sessions, in 2016, a mix of country-blues songs that showcase her soulful voice.

 5. Holly Williams